White Snow, White Sand, Cotton, Cold Foam & more…

-WHAT PAINT COLOURS WILL LOOK GOOD WITH COTTON?
+WHAT PAINT COLORS WILL LOOK GOOD WITH COTTON?

-- Cotton loves warm colours that are muted and toned-down, nothing too rich, saturated or with a pink hue.
+- Cotton loves warm colors that are muted and toned-down, nothing too rich, saturated or with a pink hue.

-- Cotton loves MANY earth-tones, as long as they aren’t too cool or too colourful.
+- Cotton loves MANY earth-tones, as long as they aren’t too cool or too colorful.

 - Cotton even does okay with some of the stormier, muted grays, such as Sherwin Williams Silverplate and Tinsmith.

-WHAT BENJAMIN MOORE OR SHERWIN WILLIAMS COLOUR IS SIMILAR TO COTTON?
+WHAT BENJAMIN MOORE OR SHERWIN WILLIAMS COLOR IS SIMILAR TO COTTON?